SungardAS/condensation/README.md

 #### metadata

-Contents of files will be loaded as metadatas that can be used in in a traditional template or a `layout` (**recommended**)
+Contents of files will be loaded as metadata that can be used in in a traditional template or a `layout` (**recommended**)

-Directory: `metadatas`
+Directory: `metadata`
 Helper: `metadata`

     {{{metadata 'my-metadata' logicalId="MyMetadata"}}}